shawnohare/hadalized.nvim/README.md

 }
 ```

-## python generator package
+## Theme generation

 The underlying color palettes are defined as oklch values in the included
 python [hadalized.config](./src/hadalized/config.py) module.
 The `hadalied`
-python package generates themes for different applications, which can be
+python package generates themes for various applications, which can be
 copied to their respective application config folders (or dotfiles repo)
 manually.
 As the python application is generated